Students! Please Note: There are new regulations about repeating courses. Students will only be allowed to take a course 3 times for

 Stephanie Burns - Professor of Biology | View Website

 Professor Burns received her Ph.D. from U.C.
 Davis in Pharmacology and Toxicology.
 Her research interests included the effect of diet on the expression of metabolizing enzymes.
 She has been teaching biology at Napa Valley College since 2005.
 She has taught several college biology courses including general biology for non-majors, general biology for majors, and human biology.
 Prior to teaching at Napa Valley College she worked for the Peregrine Fund, researching the effects of pesticides on birds of prey.
-Currently, Dr. Burns teaches Human Biology (BIOL 105) and General Biology (BIOL 120) and is serving as the co-chair of the college Planning Committee.
+Currently, Dr. Burns teaches Human Biology (BIOL 105) and General Biology (BIOL 120) and is serving as the division chair of Science, Mathematics & Engineering.
 Her extracurricular interests include bird watching and dog activities (agility and herding) with her two Belgian malinois dogs.

 Her email address is firstname.lastname@example.org